IgniteUI/igniteui-docfx/en/components/shadows.md

     $resting-shadow: igx-elevation($elevations-color, 10)
 );

-// If you want you can scope your costume elevation to a specifics selector .special-card {
+// If you want you can scope your custom elevation to a specifics selector .special-card {
   @include igx-card($mySpecialCard);
 }